 |Size:|| 5.5" x 2.8" x 1.4"

 |Program steps:||Courtesy of:||Joerg Woerner|

-Maybe there is a story behind this calculator ?
-One source (1) tells that this calculator was planned as a regular TI calculator.
+Maybe there is a story behind this calculator - and its TI-1250 based sibling T-1225?
+One source (The National Museum of American History's Chip Collection, Comments by Bill Heye, Ralph McCullough) tells us that this calculator was planned as a regular TI product.
 Shortly after approval of the calculator by the QRA the project was stopped.

 © Joerg Woerner, December 5, 2001.
 No reprints without written permission.